dhruvmalik007/solana-colossum-hackathon/development-specs/WORK_COMPLETED_SUMMARY.md

-# ✅ Work Completed - Distributional Prediction Markets Specification
+# ✅ overall spec distribution:
 **Date**: October 10, 2025
-**Project**: Solana Distributional Prediction Markets
-**Status**: Specification Phase Complete ✅
+**Project**: Colossum Cyberpunk hackathon submission
 ---

 ## 🎯 Objective Achieved

-**Original Request**: Conduct deep research as a fullstack developer and quantitative markets specialist to develop comprehensive specifications for distributional prediction markets on Solana.
+**Original Request**: Conduct deep research as a fullstack developer and quantitative markets specialist to write specifications for distributional prediction markets ( for market scouts and traders ) marketplace.

-**Deliverable**: Complete technical specification with detailed user stories, mathematical formulas, UI/UX flows, and implementation guidelines.
+**Deliverable**: Complete technical specification with detailed user stories, mathematical equations related to the , UI/UX flows for end to end description.

 ---